 Territory Management FAQs

-To make this work, Salesforce uses the territory model hierarchy.
-Child territories are always evaluated before parents to enable greater specificity.
 In addition, when creating account assignment rules, you can select an “Apply to Child Territories” checkbox.
 This allows you to apply general rules to Canada and its child territories like Ontario.

 How do I reassign a territory (and associated records) to a new owner?